Skip to content

 Both are pleasures.
 Peace of mind and freedom from pain are real pleasures — they are not merely the absence of bad things but the presence of something good.
 Joy and delight in motion and activity are equally real pleasures.
 Epicurus “admits both,” Diogenes tells us explicitly, contrasting this with the Cyrenaics who admitted only kinetic pleasure.
 The Epicurean life makes room for the full range of both.

-The technical distinction between “kinetic” (active, moving) pleasure and “katastematic” (stable, resting) pleasure has generated more confusion in Epicurean scholarship than almost any other topic, and most of that confusion is avoidable.
+The technical distinction between “kinetic” (active, moving) pleasure and “katastematic” (stable, resting) pleasure has generated more confusion in Epicurean scholarship than almost any other topic, and most of that confusion is readily avoidable.

 The distinction is real but limited in its significance.
 It is a way of classifying pleasures by type — active experience versus settled condition — not a hierarchy that ranks one above the other.
 Epicurus acknowledged both types as genuine pleasures.
 The problem arises when interpreters read “katastematic” as code for “the highest” or “the only truly Epicurean” form of pleasure, and then treat the entire positive content of the Epicurean life — taste, hearing, sight, companionship, joy, delight — as at best a tolerated means to the katastematic state.